malc-u/SomeoneKnowsSomething/TESTING.md

 Validation of this page beings up 1 warning and 7 errors.
 They are all equivalent to the ones from origin.html page.
 Action not taken - described in previous occcurences (origin.html, more.html and podcast-delete.html)

+#### register.html

+Validation of this page beings up 1 warning and 3 errors.
+They are all equivalent to the ones from origin.html page.
+Action not taken - described in previous occcurences (origin.html, more.html, podcast-delete.html and recommended.html)